private first dance lessons and wedding dance lessons in london

 The Fox-Tot

-Fox-Trot is a down to earth dance, and the best to start learning good ballroom skills.
+Fox-Trot is a down-to-earth dance, and the best to start learning good ballroom skills.
 It combines moves easily and helps boost balance and movement.

 The Fox-Trot posture, when done right, helps your dancing ability a great deal.
 It easily goes to slow, medium and fast songs; it improves confidence and is great fun to dance.
 Popular Fox-Trot songs: